Skip to main content

 IMAGE: NG KAI

-Additions made in 1875 included a long extension built along the Singapore River by colonial architect J. F. A. McNair (also responsible for the ACM and Saint Andrew's Cathedral).
-The main building then served as the Supreme Court until 1939, when the Supreme Court building was completed.
+Further modifications were carried out in 1875, including a long extension along the Singapore River by colonial architect J. F. A. McNair – who was also responsible for the design of the ACM and Saint Andrew’s Cathedral.
+The main building functioned as the Supreme Court until 1939, when a new Supreme Court building was complete.

 IMAGES: WIKIMEDIA COMMONS/@SMUCONLAW

-The building was renamed Parliament House in 1965 after Singapore gained independence, and served as the Parliament House until 1999.
-With the opening of the new Parliament House at 1 Parliament Place on 4 Oct 1999, Coleman’s building became known as the Old Parliament House.
+Following Singapore’s independence in 1965, the building was renamed Parliament House and served as the seat of Parliament until 1999.
+When the new Parliament House at 1 Parliament Place was officially opened on 4 Oct 1999, Coleman’s structure was renamed the Old Parliament House.

 IMAGES: NG KAI